Biodiversity Ambassadors

 Biodiversity Ambassadors will use iNaturalist, a software program for identifying wildlife, to complete a series of monthly challenges at properties owned and managed by The 300 Committee.
 These challenges will entail locating and identifying different species of plants, animals, and fungi.
 Each one will be held at a specific property, and the challenge can only be completed at that property.

 Participants can either complete the challenge on their own time and/or during our monthly meet ups.
-Our main goal for hosting this program is engage the community and get people out on our trails.
+Our main goal for hosting this program is to engage the community and get people out on our trails.
 We are also hoping to learn more about biodiversity on our properties.
+After the completion of each challenge, Grace will write a species profile on a few of the organisms that were identified, so stay tuned!

 Monthly Meetups